ppatierno/kafka-hybrid-iot/README.md

 ![rhea node endpoint](images/rhea-node-endpoint.png "rhea node endpoint")

-Finally, run NodeRed using the flow.
+Finally, deploy the flow on the Node-Red instance.

 ![sensortag amqp flow](images/sensortag-amqp-flow.png "sensortag amqp flow")

 ## Outcome

-The SensorTag temperature value will be read by the IoT gateway trabslating from BLE to AMQP 1.0 and proxying the traffic to OpenShift.
+The Node-Red flow, acting as an IoT gateway, gets the temperature values from the SensorTag via BLE translating to AMQP 1.0 and proxying the traffic to OpenShift.
-The Qpid Dispatch Router and the Apache Camale route will forward the traffic to Apache Kafka with the Streams API application handling the data.
+The Qpid Dispatch Router and the Apache Camale route forward the traffic to Apache Kafka with the Streams API application handling the data.
-The consumer Web UI application will show a dashboard with the temparature value.
+The consumer Web UI application will show a dashboard with the temparature value in the last window highlighting a value over the threshold.

 ![consumer sensotag data](images/consumer-sensotag-data.png "consumer sensotag data")